 80. SHEEP.
 Fall term.
 Credit three hours.
 Lectures, T Th 10.
 Morrison 163.
 Laboratory, M 2-4:30.
 Morrison 164 and Sheep Barn.
-Assistant Professor Hocue.
+Assistant Professor Hogue.

 A general course in the care, breeding, feeding, management, and selection of sheep.
 Lectures and laboratory periods designed to give the student a practical knowledge of sheep production as well as some scientific background for improved practices in sheep production.
+A one-day field trip is taken.

 90. MEAT AND MEAT PRODUCTS.
 Fall or spring term.
 Credit three hours.
 Lecture, T 8.
 Morrison 82.
 Laboratory, M W or T Th 2-4:30.
 Morrison 63.
 It is requested that two-year students register in the Tuesday laboratory section.
 Registration limited to sixteen students in each section.
-Associate Professor Stouffer.
+Assistant Professor StOUFFER.